Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

 ## Performance Analysis

-: Provide three paragraphs that explain which algorithm is fastest, by how much it is faster, and how you knew that the it was faster, referencing the data in the aforementioned command outputs to support your response.
-You should make sure that you answer the following research questions:

-- RQ: Is intersection faster with a list or a tuple?
-- RQ: Is intersection faster with a double-for-loop or a single-for-loop?
-- RQ: Overall, what is the fastest approach for computing the intersection?

-: Make sure that your responses explain WHY certain algorithms are faster!
-: It is not sufficient to only explain WHICH algorithm is faster!

 Based on my experience and outcomes got from the program, I find that the listsingle is the fastest one and the tupledouble is the slowest one.
 And I want to explain it below